 The interiors of the three-bedroom Villa Bianca are all white furniture and natural wood, creating a light and area living space for guests.
 There's direct beach access, a spa room, indoor and outdoor dining areas, as well as an ocean-facing infinity pool.
-The star is the bright and quirky Matryoshka Suite, created by Philosophy of Design; the colors and shapes are reminiscent of the iconic Russian dolls for which it is named.
+The star is the bright and quirky Matryoshka Suite, created by Philosophy of Design; the shapes are reminiscent of the iconic Russian dolls for which it is named.

 Designed by Eggarat Wongcharit, Villa Siam is a Thai-inspired fantasy, taking local heritage to a new level with visually dramatic pieces such as bamboo basket bed frames and ceiling lotus leaf installations.
 Other highlights include direct beach access, indoor and outdoor dining areas, as well as the Golden Bell spa room, complete with traditional Thai steam room.